Th3BlackHole/Praise-Unto-XHUL/README.md

 Esolang wiki: (To be created when I have time)

 Have fun Embrace the chaos, even if XHUL decided not to run your program

+NOTE: Most recent changes(changes to Random.h and startup.h) were done to disable the developer "tools."
+I removed the comment from prun() in startup() and set constantseed in Random.h to false.